Call or Text (250) 891-3027 TheGriffonsDen@Gmail.com

 Port Meridian and the Charter are both governed by the Port Authority, which is ruled by the Areopagus Council.
 The Council consisting of 7 members known as Archons, charged with setting, enacting and enforcing the Meridian Charter.
 The Areopagus Council has broad authority to make life or death decisions in Port Meridian.

-The Port Authority also designates Officers, who act like police, keeping the peace and enforcing the Meridian Code.
+The Port Authority also designates Officers, who act like police or sherifs, keeping the peace and enforcing the Meridian Code.
 Disobeying the orders of an Officer is punishable by summary execution.

 The Veil of Zeph’rys is a setting-agnostic campaign, where characters and other game features from any of the official D&D 5.0 or 5.5 campaign settings can be used.
 That means rules from Forgotten Realms, Planescape, Greyhawk, Eberron, Ravenloft and all other campaign settings may coexist on the continent of Zeph’rys.
 Character creation rules follow the Griffons Den Shared Campaign.